mbuotidem/mbuotidem.github.io/content/blog/fasthtml-aws-lambda-tutorial/index.md

 We use the AWS Lambda Web Adapter to run the FastHTML app on Lambda without modifying the code for Lambda.
 Normally, a Python Lambda function requires a [Lambda function handler](https://docs.aws.amazon.com/lambda/latest/dg/python-handler.html) as an entry point, but with the Web Adapter, you can build your project as usual.

-Simply add the Lambda Web Adapter extension to your Dockerfile.
-The adapter listens for incoming events, translates them, and routes them to your HTTP server (FastHTML).
-This lets you code normally while gaining the [flexibility](https://kane.mx/posts/2023/build-serverless-web-application-with-aws-lambda-web-adapter/) to dynamically switch between AWS Lambda and Fargate using tools like [Lambda Flex](https://github.com/okigan/lambdaflex) or migrate to any service that can run containers when its right for your workload.
+When you add the Lambda Web Adapter extension to your Dockerfile, it listens for incoming events, translates them, and routes them to your FastHTML HTTP server.
+This lets you code normally while gaining
+[flexibility](https://kane.mx/posts/2023/build-serverless-web-application-with-aws-lambda-web-adapter/).
+For example, you could choose to dynamically switch between AWS Lambda and Fargate using tools like [Lambda Flex](https://github.com/okigan/lambdaflex).
+Or you could migrate to any service that can run containers when its right for your workload.

 #### Setup ECR repository where the lambda docker image will live